Words are not my first language.

 But I am ten years a mapmaker.
 I will not write upon an axis.
 I will not mold my plot to fit a bell curve or a sinusoid.
 I do not subscribe to the notion that a story should begin once, at the beginning, or terminate at the end, or even at all.
 Time is not so simple, in my experience.
 And for precisely that reason, I will make no apologies for any lingering effects that this account has upon its readers’ sense of linearity – which is to say, upon their sense.

 The last vestige of great Atlantis now rests upon a rotting table in its capitol’s highest tower.
-It is a letter, scrawled in a curious script upon alien paper, and though it is all that remains of my country, it will serve as an appropriate beginning.
+It is a letter, scrawled in a curious script upon alien paper, and though it is all that remains of my country, it contains on a single page its whole tragic history.

 At the center of the world is an island, and at the center of that island is the Adytum, and at the center of the Adytum is the world.